 - The Impact of Social Media: a project with Katy Jordan (Open University) investigating claims made about social media and research impact.

-In the past, I’ve conducted research on asexuality, personhood, educational trajectories, social media use by academics, digital sociology, the challenge of ‘big data’ and social ontology.
+My past research topics have included asexuality, personhood, educational trajectories, social media use by academics, digital sociology, the challenge of ‘big data’ and social ontology.
 My interests can seem rather eclectic but they’re always orientated towards the same issues: the relationship between personal change and social change, as well as the role of social scientific inquiry in mediating them.
 My plan for the future is to focus on the digital university and what it means for this mediating function.

 I’m in the process of setting up the Graphic Social Science Network.
 I co-organise The Theory School with Jana Bacevic.
 I run the Accelerated Academy with my co-founder Filip Vostal and an expanding collective.
 I’m helping develop a curriculum for Applied Sociology.
 Until recently I edited The Sociological Imagination, which will hopefully return in a different form in the not too distant future.

 I’m involved with a range of publications: I’m social media associate editor of The International Journal of Social Research Methodology, an assistant editor of Big Data & Society and a member of the editorial boards of Discover Society and the Journal of Applied Social Theory.
 I’m a trustee of the Social Research Association.
 I’m a fellow of the Royal Society of Arts.
 I’m leading the social media team for Imagine 2027.
 I’m a research associate at the LSE’s Public Policy Group.
 I’m an advisory board member for the Lifeboat Foundation.
 I’m an ECR forum member at The Sociological Review.
 I continue to participate in the Centre for Social Ontology where I was research fellow for three years following my PhD.